 ABOUT US

-BID Mission & Board Meetings
+Mission & Board Meetings

 BID District

-Currently, about 110 downtown property owners contribute to the BID assessment tax.
+Currently, about 110 downtown property owners contribute to the assessment tax.
 They pay an additional $3 plus dollars per $1000 of their assessed property value; with a cap of $5000 per property.
 Churches & government-owned properties are exempt from the tax.
-The BID members stand behind the District, and in turn we focus resources within our boundaries for services & promotion to increase business and foot traffic.
+The BID members stand behind the District, and in turn, we focus resources within our boundaries for services & promotion to increase business and foot traffic.
+We so appreciate our stakeholders who contribute to our operating budget.

-What does the Downtown BID Do?
+What does the Downtown ADP Do?

 What is a BID?